rhel-labs/learn-katacoda/sql-server-session-recording/intro.md

 # Goal:
-After completing this scenario, users will be able to enable Terminal Session Recording and review recorded sessions.
+After completing this scenario, users will be able to enable review recorded sessions in Red Hat Enterprise Linux, and track activity inside SQL Server using SQL Server's auditing feature.

 # Concepts included in this scenario:
 * Installing software for Terminal Session Recording
 * Enabling and recording terminal sessions
 * List recorded sessions
 * Replay recorded sessions using Web Console
-* Replay recorded sessions using the __tlog__ command
+* Enabling SQL Server auditing
+* Viewing the audit events in the SQL Server audit log file

 # Example Usecase:
-An administrator on your team is having difficulty performing a task on a machine.
-You would like to review what has been done to see the state of the machine and task.
+Your compliance officer needs to have session recording across all OS and database activity for high privileged users.
+The session recording can be used to review all the actions carried out at the OS level, while SQL Server's auditing feature can be used to record database actions.